alexpeattie/letsencrypt-fromscratch/README.md

 The first, and probably hardest step, is constructing requests in the very particular format that Let's Encrypt demands.
 It's important to remember though, that in principle, the Let's Encrypt API is the same as any other API.

-For example, using the <a href='https://developer.github.com/v3/' name='github-example'>Github API</a> I can programatically create an issue, by making a `POST` request to the target repo's `/issues` endpoint with a JSON payload that includes the issue title and body:
+For example, using the <a href='https://developer.github.com/v3/' name='github-example'>Github API</a> I can programmatically create an issue, by making a `POST` request to the target repo's `/issues` endpoint with a JSON payload that includes the issue title and body:

 ```json
 POST https://api.github.com/repos/alexpeattie/letsencrypt-fromscratch/issues